Flickr/Eneas De Troya

 ‘The Fact-Finding mission and OHCHR play essential, separate roles in documenting and alerting the world to violations in Venezuela, as well as providing road maps for the essential reform that is needed,’ said Openshaw.
 ‘That work is more essential than ever in this period of violent repression and ongoing uncertainty.’

-‘All States must call for fair elections and the protection of those protesting fraud and, during the upcoming HRC session, be unequivocal in their support for renewal of strong mandates for the Fact-Finding Mission and OHCHR,’ she added.
+‘All States must call for fair elections and the protection of those protesting fraud and, during the upcoming HRC session, be unequivocal in their support for the renewal of strong mandates for the Fact-Finding Mission and OHCHR,’ she added.

 Related articles